 Approved obedience training organisations

-The following organisations have been approved by the Minister for Agriculture as approved obedience training organisations in accordance with the requirements of Regulation 52 of the Domestic Animals Regulations:
+The following organisations have been approved by the Minister for Agriculture as approved obedience training organisations in accordance with the requirements of Section 5B of the Domestic Animals Act 1994.

 - Australian Association of Professional Dog Trainers Inc